-The Domestic Trade and Consumer Affairs Ministry will leave the decision to implement the petrol subsidy programme (PSP) to the cabinet.
+KUALA LUMPUR (Jan 21): The Ministry of Domestic Trade and Consumer Affairs says it will leave the decision to implement the Petrol Subsidy Programme (PSP) to the Cabinet.

-Its minister, Saifuddin Nasution Ismail, said the cabinet would make the decision based on the outcome of discussions between his ministry and the Finance Ministry.
+Minister Datuk Seri Saifuddin Nasution Ismail said the Cabinet would make the decision based on the outcome of discussions on communication plans between the ministry and the Ministry of Finance.

-"We had our meeting in the first week of this month and together we will prepare our report to the cabinet.
-The cabinet will make a decision," he told reporters on the sidelines of the Malaysia Economic and Strategic Outlook Forum in Kuala Lumpur today.
+"We had our meeting in the first week of January and together we will prepare our report to the Cabinet.
+The Cabinet will make a decision.

 "The status now is to put a hold on it, not to stop it.
-We have been given the task to fine-tune (the PSP)."
-The PSP, scheduled for implementation on Jan 1, has been postponed to a yet to be announced date.
+We have been given the task to fine-tune (the PSP)," he told reporters on the sidelines of the 2020 Malaysia Economic and Strategic Outlook Forum here today.

+The PSP, scheduled for implementation in January 2020, has been postponed to a new date to be announced later.

-The programme was meant for some 2.9 million people in the B40 group who are eligible for a cost of living allowance.
+The programme was initially meant for some 2.9 million people in the B40 group who are eligible for the Cost of Living Allowance.

-During the tabling of the 2020 Budget on Oct 11, Finance Minister Lim Guan Eng announced that the PSP would be expanded to include about five million middle-income earners with a monthly household income of less than RM4.000.
+During the tabling of the 2020 Budget on Oct 11, Finance Minister Lim Guan Eng announced that the PSP would be expanded to include about five million middle-income earners with a monthly household income of less than RM4,000.